Turkey–United States relations: Greece (Aegean dispute)

-Palestine (Hamas)
+Palestine (Hamas, World Heritage)

 Pompeo: "We urge the Government of Turkey to continue to maintain the Hagia Sophia as a museum, as an exemplar of its commitment to respect the faith traditions and diverse history that contributed to the Republic of Turkey, and to ensure it remains accessible to all" (July 1, 2020).

 On the same time, relations between Turkey and the United States also worsened after the Turkish government hosted two Hamas leaders, in a move that was believed to be in response to the Abraham Accords, in which Israel normalized relations with the United Arab Emirates and Bahrain; the Abraham Accord was opposed by Ankara.

 Armenia (Genocide Recognition, Nagorno-Karabakh War)

 In 2019, the United States Congress, with sponsors from Saudi Arabia, issued official recognition of the Armenian genocide, which was the first time the United States has officially acknowledged the genocide, having previously only unofficially or partially recognized the genocide.
 Turkey, which has traditionally denied that such genocide existed, blasted the United States for inflaming tensions.
-Donald Trump has rejected the resolution by Congress, citing that his administration's stance on the issue had not changed.
+Donald Trump has rejected the congressional resolution, stating that his administration's stance on the issue had not changed.

 Eliot Engel, chairman of the House Foreign Affairs Committee, called the influence of third party actors like Turkey "troubling" at the 2020 Nagorno-Karabakh conflict.
 In a letter to Secretary of State Pompeo, Senate Foreign Relations Committee ranking member Bob Menendez, Senate Minority Leader Chuck Schumer, and several other lawmakers called for the Trump administration to "immediately suspend all sales and transfers of military equipment to Ankara."
 As for the result, relations between the United States to Turkey and Azerbaijan further worsened, with Turkey accused the United States of sending weapons and supplies to Armenia, which Washington denied.

 On October 15, 2020, Secretary of State Mike Pompeo urged both sides to respect the humanitarian ceasefire and stated, "We now have the Turks, who have stepped in and provided resources to Azerbaijan, increasing the risk, increasing the firepower that's taking place in this historic fight."

 Air Defense (Patriot — S-400, F35, CAATSA)

-February 4, 2013: US Patriot in Gaziantep, which were removed on August 16 two months before 2015 Russian Sukhoi Su-24 shootdown.
+February 4, 2013: US Patriot in Gaziantep.

+2015 Russian Sukhoi Su-24 shootdown.